pdoup/PyScraperX/README.md

 ## Core Features

 * **Async Execution**: Leverages `asyncio` and `aiohttp` for high-performance, non-blocking net I/O, enabling scraping hundreds of endpoints concurrently.
-* **Background Threads**: Core scrape ops run in a background thread, ensuring that the UI and the scheduler remain responsive
+* **Background Threads**: Core scrape ops run in a background thread, ensuring that the UI and the scheduler remain responsive.
 * **Real-time Control Panel UI**: Built with FastAPI, it provides a live view of all scraping jobs and allows the admin to monitor job statuses, last/next runtimes per job and performance metrics.
 * **Job Control & Retry Logic**: The admin has the ability to manually resubmit failed jobs or filter by permanently deleted status and submit a batch restart.
 * **Configuration Driven**: Fine grained control over run intervals, target URL paths and retry policies via `.env.local` file.